jdougan/Enfilades-1984/README.md

 ## Grant Application
 `enfilade-grant.py` is based on the description in the [Xanadu Operating Company's 1984 grant application to the System Development Foundation (SDF)](doc/XanaduSDF1984OCR.pdf).
 Note that the pseudo-code samples there don't actually work.
-Chip Morningstar claims they are just mistakes as they were trying to show everything to justify the grant, so my earlier theories about deliberate mistakes to keep trade secrets are just wrong.
+Chip Morningstar claims they are just mistakes as they were trying to show everything to justify the grant, so my earlier theories about deliberate mistakes to keep trade secrets are apparently wrong.
 I've tried to debug them based on the declared intent, but I may have misunderstood.
 Functions that are suffixed with "Grant" are straight translations of the pseudo-code and are broken.
-Some of the support functions (levelPush, levelPop, etc.) are as as indicated in the pseudo-code and are working.
+Some of the support functions (levelPush, levelPop, etc.) are as as indicated in the pseudo-code and are working so have no "Grant" suffixed version..
 The code is intended for pedagogical purposes and I make no efficiency or universality guarantees; or for that matter it being at all idiomatic Python.
 What I have tried to do is convert some of the idiosyncratic Xanadu terminology into modern terminology.